 https://www.synology.com/ja-jp/products/DS925+

-FAQs about Drive Compatibility Policy for Synology Storage Systems Starting in 2025 - Synology Knowledge Center
+FAQs about Synology Storage System Drive Compatibility Policy Starting in 2025 - Synology Knowledge Center

 https://kb.synology.com/ja-jp/DSM/tutorial/Drive_compatibility_policies

-Synology has previously implemented a restriction system for third-party storage in its enterprise NAS, but on April 16, 2025, Synology's German subsidiary announced that it would also implement similar restrictions for personal NAS.
-As a result, Synology NAS devices released after 2025 will only be able to support Synology-branded HDDs and SSDs.
+Synology has previously implemented a limiting system for third-party storage in its enterprise NAS systems, and on April 16, 2025, Synology's German subsidiary announced that it would also implement similar restrictions on consumer NAS systems.
+This means that Synology NAS systems released after 2025 will only be able to support Synology-branded HDDs and SSDs.

 Synology NAS is trying to restrict the use of drives other than those certified by the company - GIGAZINE